Christopher-Allen-21/psu-workout-tracker-front-end/README.md

 # PSU Masters Sample Backend/API

-- **Objective** - to create an implementation of a sample API using Express, MongoDb, and Swagger
+- **Objective** - Implementat a sample API using Express, MongoDb, and Swagger

 # To Run